Report: That´s how I helped Sandra find an apartment in Paris!

 Sandra's apartment is really cosy

-It's true that flat hunting in France doesn't work with estate agents like we know it from Austria or Germany.
-That's why I told you straight away that I don't work as an estate agent, but that I could do the flat hunting for you.
+It's true that house hunting in France doesn't work with estate agents like we know it from Austria or Germany.
+That's why I told you straight away that I don't work as an estate agent, but that I could do the apartment search for you.

 The service provided by you and "Gate to Paris" appealed to me very much because the German language was a very important point for me.
 And also because you were able to help me with the application folder, because I noticed that things work very differently in Austria than in France.